By Common Sense Media, Understood Founding Partner

 Price: Free; some features require in-app purchase

-Common Sense Media is a nonprofit organization dedicated to improving the lives of kids and families and helping them thrive in a world of media and technology.
+Common Sense Media, Understood Founding Partner is a nonprofit organization dedicated to helping kids and families thrive in a world of media and technology.

-6 Chrome Tools for Kids With Math Issues
+Video: Apps for Young Kids With Reading Issues

 Checklist: What to Consider When Looking at Assistive Technology